 3. Give up binge drinking, smoking, & drugs – check your caffeine intake too!

+This is one of the most important parts of preparing for pregnancy.
 While an occasional glass of wine is not dangerous while trying to get pregnant, it is important to limit all alcohol intake, and stop any smoking or drug use.
 Such unhealthy activities can severely harm your pregnancy and baby.

 Monitoring caffeine intake is also vital, as recent studies have proven caffeine intake may be linked to miscarriage.
 It also states that dad’s habits matter too, as this can be linked to his level of fertility including the baby’s wellness.
 While it may be a difficult transition, it is in your best interests to skip that cup of coffee.
 If coffee is a must, limit your intake to just 1 cup daily, or replace it with energy boosting vitamins such as Premama Energy Boost Drink Mix.
 A refreshing, watermelon-flavored drink mix containing zero caffeine, essential B-Vitamins and Omega-3's.